about taproot medicine...

 Is this medicine safe?

 Yes.
-And, I am trusting you to be tuned into your body enough to know if this is the right medicine for you.
-I am also trusting that if you have specific conditions, you will be educated about what’s okay for you to have and what’s not.
+And, we are trusting you to be tuned into your body enough to know if this is the right medicine for you.
+We are also trusting that if you have specific conditions, you will be educated about what’s okay for you to have and what’s not.
 Essentially, this medicine is made with many people in mind.
 It is effective, yet gentle.
 It is formulated to bring more harmony and balance to most bodies…but cannot be for every body.
-I suggest you think of it as food, try it, and trust that you will know if it’s not good for you.
+We suggest you think of it as food, try it, and trust that you will know if it’s not good for you.
 Kind of like onions.
 For most, it’s a healthy and powerful food, but not all.

 Is it good for kids?

-The Wellness Syrup is formulated with kids in mind.
+The Wellness Syrup is formulated with kids specifically in mind.
+Strong Lung Syrup is also safe and effective for children.

 do you re-use old bottles?